RDP1974/Delphi64RTL/Readme.md

 - end;

 The library is well tested, runs on Intel and AMD x64 Windows, if you found any trouble please notify me<br>
-thanks to the Delphi community and guru<br>
+thanks to the Delphi community and its great coders<br>

 Contact me: roberto dot dellapasqua at live.com